oplehto/platform/errors/README.md

          like `errors.Wrap("a label", err)`
          Yes?
 Create an error in withErr.go
          * Append the Enum name in const
-         * Append the label in withErrStr.
+         * Append the label in withErrStr map.
          * Append a NewFunc in the vars func
          * Append a testcode in errors_test.go TestIota